 Nietzsche -- The Anti-Christ

 This was mostly kind of boring relative to the other Nietzsche I've read.
 Mostly about 19th century Christianity.
 I thought the insights on Buddhism were good.

 The Right to Sex: Feminism in the Twenty-first Century by Amia Srinivasan

 A collection of essays exploring difficult contemporary questions regarding sex and feminism, named after its titular essay, which originally asked the question, regarding incels, does anyone have a right to sex?
-The answer is no, but along the way, Srinivasan politicizes desire, pointing out that whom and what we desire is not an apolitical question.
+Her answer is, of course, no, but along the way, she asks pointed questions about the politics around who and what we desire.

 Jaron Lanier "Ten Arguments for Deleting Your Social Media Accounts Right Now"

 A bit kooky, but I agree with the arguments.
 Reads kind of like RMS's blog.
 In some ways, he feels like an "insider's outsider", like Thomas Piketty or (that guy who writes for newsweek)